Solutions to common issues that can prevent you from using Speed Test Plus.

 Several factors may slow your connection, resulting in lower-than-expected speeds.
 Try these simple suggestions below.
 But if your slower speeds persist, contact your broadband service provider to see if they can determine the issue.
 You can also learn more about the technical reasons why your speed may not be as expected on the Throughput section of our More Info page.

-- Be sure to stop any downloads or programs that may be using your connection while running the Speakeasy Speed test.
+- Be sure to stop any downloads or programs that may be using your connection while running the Speed Test.

 - When using a wireless connection, there may be wireless interference.
 Try used a wired Ethernet connection instead.